OfirGoren/ColorScan/README.md

-# DetectingDominantColorsInRealTime
+# ColorScan

-DetectingDominantColorsInRealTime provides the five most dominant colors with percentage coverage in real time.
+ColorScan provides the five most dominant colors with percentage coverage in real time.

 ## Gifs: